-- ✓ It is possible to alter the order of the pages by simply left clicking on a page, dragging it and releasing the mouse to drop it at the desired position. - ✓ It is also possible to Create a New Page by selecting 'Edit/Create New Page', by right clicking on the page navigator window and selecting 'Create New Page' or by holding <Ctrl>+M (or Cmd + M in Mac). - √ You can easily Delete an undesired spectrum by 'Edit/Delete" or by right clicking on the spectrum or on the page navigator and selecting 'Delete'.
-A selected spectrum can also be deleted using the 'Del' key. - ✓ It is possible to select more than one page by holding the <Ctrl> key (or Cmd in Mac) whilst clicking on the desired pages.
-When more than one page is selected, all operations (zooming, cutting, processing, etc.) will be applied to all selected pages.
+- ✓ You can alter the order of the pages by left clicking on a page, dragging it and releasing the mouse to drop it at the desired position. - ✓ You can Create a New Page by selecting 'Edit/Create New Page', by right clicking on the page navigator window and selecting 'Create New Page' or by holding <Ctrl>+M (or Cmd + M in Mac). - ✓ You can Delete an undesired spectrum by 'Edit/Delete" or by right clicking on the spectrum or on the page navigator and selecting 'Delete'.
+A selected spectrum can also be deleted using the 'Del' key. - ✓ You can select more than one page by holding the <Ctrl> key (or Cmd in Mac) whilst clicking on the desired pages.
+When more than one page is selected, all operations (zooming, cutting, processing, etc.) will be applied to all selected pages. - √ You can copy a page to the clipboard by pressing the <Ctrl> key (or Cmd in Mac) and then left clicking on the desired page, then dragging and releasing it whilst still holding <Ctrl> (or Cmd in Mac).
+Of course, a page can also be copied by selecting it and then choosing 'Edit/Copy', or <Right

-- ✓ It is possible to copy a page to the clipboard by simply pressing the <Ctrl> key (or Cmd in Mac) and then left clicking on the desired page, then dragging and releasing it whilst still holding <Ctrl> (or Cmd in Mac).
-Of course, a page can also be copied by selecting it and then choosing 'Edit/Copy', or <Right Click> and then Copy or by using the keyboard shortcut <Ctrl+C> (or Cmd+C for Mac).
+- Click> and then Copy or by using the keyboard shortcut <Ctrl+C> (or Cmd+C for Mac).
 Any of these methods can be followed to copy one or several pages at a time, depending on what is selected when applying these operations. - ✓ Conversely, a page or several pages can be pasted by using 'Edit/Paste', or <Right Click> and then Paste or by using the keyboard shortcut <Ctrl+V> (or Cmd+V for Mac). - ✓ Finally, you can hide or move the page navigator, by clicking on the boxes highlighted on the picture below (or by following the menu 'View/Pages').